Frequently Asked Questions

 - Submitting an investment license application

 - Completing and submitting details of the investment project including a timetable, and an economic and technical feasibility study.
-A list of the required supporting documents can be found on the investment license application.

 Per Iraq's investment laws, the Government of Iraq offers investors generous benefits, guarantees and exemptions.
 Investment that qualify, are eligible to: